 20. Professional standards

-(1) Professional standards are to be developed by the Board and approved by the Minister.

-(2) The purpose of the professional standards is to detail the abilities, experience, knowledge or skills expected of registered teachers.
+(1) The Minister may approve standards developed by the Board to detail the abilities, experience, knowledge or skills expected of registered teachers.

-(3) The professional standards may adopt the text of any code, rules, specifications, standard or other document issued, published or approved by another person or body.
+(2) The standards may adopt the text of any code, rules, specifications, standard or other document issued, published or approved by another person or body.

-(4) The text referred to in subsection (3) may be adopted —
+(3) The text referred to in subsection (2) may be adopted —

-(a) wholly or in part or as modified by the professional standards; and
+(a) wholly or in part or as modified by the standards; and

-(b) as it exists at a particular date or as amended from time to time.
+(b) as it exists at a particular date or as amended from time.

-(5) The Board is to make the professional standards available for inspection on a website maintained by the Board.
+(4) The Board must make the standards available for inspection on a website maintained by the Board.

+(5) The standards commence at the beginning of the day after the day on which they are made available for inspection under subsection (4) or on a later day provided for in the standards.

+(6) The standards are not subsidiary legislation for the purposes of the Interpretation Act 1984.

+(7) The Interpretation Act 1984 sections 43 (other than subsection (6)) and 44 and Part VIII apply to the standards as if they were subsidiary legislation.

+[Section 20 inserted: No. 3 of 2023 s.
+13.]

+20A.
+Professional learning activities policy

+(1) The Board may approve a policy for professional learning activities to set the standards for registered teachers, including those applying for renewal of their registration, to maintain their skills and knowledge in relation to teaching.

+(2) The Board must make the policy available for inspection on a website maintained by the Board.

+(3) The policy commences at the beginning of the day after the day on which it is made available for inspection under subsection (2) or on a later day provided for in the policy.

+(4) The policy is not subsidiary legislation for the purposes of the Interpretation Act 1984.

+(5) The Interpretation Act 1984 sections 43 (other than subsection (6)) and 44 and Part VIII apply to the policy as if it was subsidiary legislation.

+[Section 20A inserted: No. 3 of 2023 s.
+14.]

 Subdivision 3 — Registration

 21. Grant of registration

-(1) The Board may, on application under this Part, grant to —

-(a) the applicant; or

-(b) if the application is for the grant or renewal of limited registration, the nominee,

-registration in a particular category if the Board is satisfied that the applicant or nominee meets the requirements for registration in that category.
+(1) The Board may, on application under section 10, grant registration to the relevant applicant in the category for which the application was made if the Board is satisfied that the relevant applicant meets the requirements for registration in that category.

-(2) The Board cannot grant registration to a person whose registration has been cancelled or suspended by —
+(2) The Board cannot grant registration to a person who is indefinitely disqualified from having registration granted by an order of the Tribunal unless —

-(a) an interim disciplinary order; or

-(b) an order by the State Administrative Tribunal under Part 5,
+(a) the order was made more than 5 years before the day on which the registration is granted; and

-unless the Board has applied for, and obtained, the approval of the State Administrative Tribunal to do so.
+(b) the Board has applied for, and obtained, the approval of the Tribunal to do so.

-(3) Subsection (2) does not apply if the order specified that the person was disqualified from applying for registration as a teacher for a period of time and that period of time has expired.
+(3) In considering whether to give approval under subsection (2)(b), the Tribunal must consider whether the person is a fit and proper person to be registered, having regard to —

+(a) the matters set out in section 24(1)(a) to (g); and

+(b) the recommendation of the Board about the person’s fitness and propriety in relation to those matters.

+(4) The Board cannot grant non-practising registration under this section.

+(5) The Board cannot grant registration to a teacher whose registration is suspended.

+[Section 21 inserted: No. 3 of 2023 s.
+15.]

 22. Renewal of registration

-(1) An application for the renewal of registration is to be made to the Board at least 28 days before the expiry of the registration.
+(1) An application for renewal of registration for a registered teacher must be made to the Board at least 28 days before the end of the nominal registration period under section 23(2) or (3) or 23A(1), as applicable, of the teacher’s current registration.